stett/stett.github.io/_drafts/2026-04-17-gpu-jacobi-solver-for-rigid-body-point-constraints.md

 }
 ```

-First I'll break run the sequential connectivity builder which should change only when there's a topological change.
+Next, I'll walk through the sequential connectivity builder, which runs only when there's a topological change.
 ```c++
 void compute_connectivity() {